Volker88/UniversalSwiftUISidebar/README.md

 I modified this template in the way that i get on macOS, iOS and iPadOS, independent from the device orientation a sidebar.

+It's not yet perfect or in some areas it's probably way too complicated.
+If someone has some ideas how to make some areas more generic or less complex feel free to contribute to this project.

 ## macOS
 ![macOS](./screenshots/macOS.png "macOS")